idleberg/vscode-hopscotch/README.md

 *Generic screenshot*

-This extension now includes three versions of the theme:
+This extension now includes severals versions of the theme:

-- Window theme (*work in progress*)
+- 2 Window Themes (*work in progress*)
-- Syntax theme
+- Syntax-only Theme
-- TextMate theme
+- TextMate Theme

 Also [available](https://github.com/idleberg/Hopscotch) for these apps: